 The R-series lens were equipped with a fully automated aperture control system called Super Canomatic.
 This aperture control mechanism coupled to the main camera body played an important role and accelerated the development of the FL and FD-series lens.
 Canomatic and R-series lenses used semi-automatic or manual diaphragms.

 Canon R lenses were held in the highest esteem by professional and discerning amateur photographers the world over for their unsurpassed excellence, unique optical design and precision engineering.
-Each lens produces the highest resolution, contrast, brilliance, and color fidelity.
-They are Spectra coated both internally and externally to insure maximum color and tone balance, greater light transmission, and elimination of flare.
+Each lens produced the highest resolution, contrast, brilliance, and color fidelity.
+They were Spectra coated both internally and externally to insure maximum color and tone balance, greater light transmission, and elimination of flare.
 Superb optical performance, coupled with reduction in weight and design refinement made these lenses famed throughout the world.

 |Wide-angle prime lenses|

-|Canon SUPER-CANOMATIC R 35mm F/2.5 • ⌀58||1960 ●|
+|Canon Super-CANOMATIC R 35mm F/2.5 • ⌀58||1960 ●|

 |Standard prime lenses|

-|Canon SUPER-CANOMATIC R 50mm F/1.8 • ⌀58||1959 ●|
+|Canon Super-CANOMATIC R 50mm F/1.8 • ⌀58||1959 ●|

-|Canon SUPER-CANOMATIC R 58mm F/1.2 • ⌀58||1962 ●|
+|Canon Super-CANOMATIC R 58mm F/1.2 • ⌀58||1962 ●|